-Pursuant to the Financial Markets Supervision Act (Wet op het financieel toezicht) and the Decree on Disclosure of Major Holdings and Capital Interests in Securities-Issuing Institutions (Besluit melding zeggenschap en kapitaalbelang in uitgevende instellingen), the Authority Financial Markets (Autoriteit Financiële Markten) has notified the Company that it had been notified about the following substantial holdings (>3%) in ordinary shares of AMG.
-The information below is based on publications registered with the AFM register until March 20, 2015 (unless otherwise annotated) and therefore may not necessarily reflect the actual holdings as of that date.
+Pursuant to the Financial Markets Supervision Act (Wet op het financieel toezicht) and the Decree on Disclosure of Major Holdings and Capital Interests in Securities-Issuing Institutions (Besluit melding zeggenschap en kapitaalbelang in uitgevende instellingen), the Netherlands Authority Financial Markets (Autoriteit Financiële Markten) has informed the Company that it had been notified about the following substantial holdings (>3%) in ordinary shares of AMG.
+The information below is based on publications registered with the AFM register until March 23, 2016 (unless otherwise annotated) and therefore may not necessarily reflect the actual holdings as of that date.

-As of March 20 2015
+AS OF MARKOTI ES 2010

-RWC European Focus Mas 17.9%
+RWC European Focus Master In ıc.
+20.1%

+Delta Lloyd 5.0%

 Norges Bank 4.9%

-DNB Asset Management k 4.7%
+DNB Asset Management 4.9%

-Drake (W.K.)
-3.1%
+JPMorgan Asset Management L 4.8%

-Shareholding 2014 2013
+SHAREHOLDING 2015 2014

-Number of ordinary
+Number of ordinary 27,641,956 27,641,956

-shares outstanding 27,641,956 27,592,924
+shares outstanding

-Average daily turnover 86,666 161,416
+Average daily turnover 125,196 86,666

-Highest Closing Price € 8.29
+Highest Closing Price €9.50 €7.91

-Lowest Closing Price € 6.04
+Lowest Closing Price €6.20 €5.78